aiidateam/aiida-explorer/README.md

 npm run dev
 ```

-### Building and testing locally
+### Building and testing locally the library

-To build and test locally in an external application (e.g. before publishing to npm), use
+To build just the `AiidaExplorer` component and test locally in an external application (e.g. before publishing to npm), use

 ```
-npm run build
+npm run build:lib
 npm pack
 ```